JankariTech/blog/src/assets/Playwright/Playwright-intro.md

 ```

 Following the above tree create file `tests/acceptance/features/todo.feature`.
-As we are using BDD, we are going to start by writing a feature file and we are going to be using `Gherkin` language to do so.
+As we are using BDD, we are going to start by writing a feature file, and we are going to be using `Gherkin` language to do so.
 If you don't know how to write a feature file or what `Gherkin` is you can take the help of the following blogs as it's out of the scope of this blog and won't be explained in detail.

 - [cucumber BDD](https://cucumber.io/docs/gherkin/reference/)
 - [BDD – An introduction to feature files](https://www.modernanalyst.com/Resources/Articles/tabid/115/ID/3871/BDD-An-introduction-to-feature-files.aspx)